ueberdosis/hocuspocus/docs/src/docPages/guide/authentication-and-authorization.md

 ## Introducing hooks

 hocuspocus offers hooks to extend it's functionality and integrate it into existing applications.
-Hooks are configured the same way as [other configuration options](/guide/configuration).
+Hooks are configured as simple methods the same way as [other configuration options](/guide/configuration) are.

-## onConnect hook
+Hooks accept a hook payload as first argument.
+The payload is an object that contains data you can use and manipulate, allowing you to built complex things on top of this simple mechanic.
+Some hooks also give you `resolve()` and `reject()` methods as second and third argument.
+You probably heard of them if you worked with [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) before.
+Those allow you to react to a hook and for example terminate a connection if the user isn't authenticated.

+## Authorizing & authenticating requests

 With the `onConnect` hook you can check if a client is authenticated and authorized to view the current document.
-That can be a request to an API, to a microservice, a database query, or whatever is needed, as long as it’s executing `resolve()` at some point.
-You can also pass contextual data to the `resolve()` method which will be accessible in other hooks.
+In a real world application this would probably be a request to an API, a database query or something else.

+When the user is authorized, call the `resolve()` method.
+Calling `reject()` on the other hand will terminate the connection.
+You can also pass contextual data to `resolve()` which will be accessible in other hooks.
-Calling `reject()` will terminate the connection.

 ```typescript
 import { Server } from '@hocuspocus/server'